contentful/widget-sdk/docs/guides/testing-karma.md

 It supports both native and $q-based promises – for Angular ones it does `$rootScope.$apply()` every 10ms, until it is resolved.

-### Generators
+### Generators (deprecated)

 You can write asynchronous tests using generator functions.
+This pattern is deprecated as using `async/await` should cover the use case for waiting for asynchronous code.

 ~~~js
 beforeEach(function* () {
   yield asyncSetup();